DosMike/sm-librcon-rsling/README.txt

-# Scratch repo for rsling
+# Scratch repo for LibRCON and RSling

 Broadcast commands between servers in the same network